0xVidde/Gorilla-Tag-Lua-Executor/README.md

 ## Installation
 Download the .dll and place it inside of your plugins folder.
 ## Roadmap
-- Make Interface be able to access Networking related classes.

 - Make menu look better.